 - Young Adult Library Services Association

 While the search for a new executive director began in May 2017, when ALA named a search committee and retained Isaacson, Miller as the search firm, ALA President Jim Neal explained on December 22 that the ALA Executive Board has decided to place the search on hold pending the outcome of the spring 2018 vote.
 “The board’s concern,” he said in a note to ALA Council members, “given the somewhat uncharted territory, was to ensure due process.”
 The search will resume in May 2018, at the earliest.
-Mary Ghikas will continue to serve as ALA’s interim executive director, as she has since former executive director Keith Michael Fiels retired in July.
+Mary Ghikas will continue to serve as ALA’s executive director, a role she initially took on in an interim basis after former executive director Keith Michael Fiels retired in July.
+In January, the ALA Executive Board appointed Ghikas as the permanent executive director through January 2020.

 A full report on the work of the search committee, the search process, and the member process to determine the educational requirements for the executive director position will be provided at the Council/Membership Information Session at Midwinter in Denver on Saturday, February 10, at 3 p.m.
 Documents and discussion related to the previous council votes are also available online, including a “pros and cons” document addressing the education requirements.